kitakkun/kitakkun/README.md

 👋 Hi, I'm @kitakkun.

 ## My Backgrounds 📜
-- started programming in junior high school (over 8 years)
+- coding since junior high school (over 9 years)
-- learning various programming languages (Java, PHP, Javascript, C#, Python, C, C++, ... and more)
+- learning various programming languages (Java, PHP, Javascript, C#, Python, C, C++, Kotlin, ... and more)
 - mainly worked on web developments from junior high school to high school. (my high school still seems to use the website I created... not so good one)
 - created a video game like Tetris, and gave a presentation about it in high school.